 └─────────────────────────────────────────────────────┘

-S3 bucket is private — no public access.
+S3 bucket is private, no public access.
 CloudFront uses Origin Access Identity.
 All API calls route through API Gateway → single Lambda.
-Costs: ~$5/month post-development (Lambda pay-per-request + DynamoDB on-demand + S3/CloudFront minimal).
+Everything is pay-per-request (Lambda + DynamoDB on-demand + S3/CloudFront), so there is no idle capacity to pay for.

 Every PR triggers the full CI pipeline via GitHub Actions.
 Nothing merges without passing all gates.